This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 The CMS146 example measure illustrates the stratification and supplemental data described above:

-The data criteria for the primary library defines the data of interest in the measure as a set of DataRequirement elements.
-Each data requirement identifies specific types of data along with constraints that the data must meet.
+The data requirements for a measure represent the data of interest as a set of DataRequirement elements.
+Each data requirement identifies a specific type of data along with constraints that the data must meet.
 For example, one data requirement for CMS 146 identifies FHIR Condition resources that represent confirmed diagnoses of acute pharyngitis.
-Other data requirements for this measure include Encounters, DiagnosticReports and other FHIR resources representing specific data that is used to calculate the measure.
+Other data requirements for this measure include Encounters, DiagnosticReports and other FHIR resources representing specific data that is needed to calculate a valid measure score.

 Specifying the data criteria in this way enables the following use cases: